 Looking for the other 30+ species?

 Wikipedia lists dozens more Blazing Stars within the Liatris family.
-A note: most other species can be difficult to find at native plant nurseries or online sources.
-There are just some plants that are not normally found in the commercial plant trade, especially when it comes to native plants.
+A note: most other species can be challenging to find at native plant nurseries or online sources.

 How to grow Blazing Star